USGS-WiM/wimpo/README.md

 ## Built With

-This where you list the main dependencies/software packages used.
+This is where you list the main dependencies/software packages used.
 Include a link and a short description of how it is used in your project.
 Below are just some examples.

 * [Angular](https://angular.io/) - The main web framework used
 * [NPM](https://www.npmjs.com/) - Dependency Management